jeremyhsimons/CI_PP3_DungeonEscape/README.md

 [Link to live site](https://dungeonescape.herokuapp.com/)

 ## Introduction
 Dungeon escape is a maze-solving game which also tests the user's multiplication skills.
-The objective of the game is to complete all 10 levels (mazes) without making more than 2 mistakes.
+The objective of the game is to complete all 10 levels (mazes) without making more than 2 mistakes, in order to escape the dungeon!.

 After each level, the user must answer a multiplication question to progress to the next round.
 Any wrong move or incorrect answer will cost the user a life!

 If the user loses all three lives, the game will be over and they will have to start from the beginning.